-Lactose intolerance is gastrointestinal upset related to the inability to digest significant quantities of lactose.
-Lactose is a sugar found in milk and other dairy products.
+Lactose intolerance is gastrointestinal upset after having foods that have lactose.
+Lactose is a sugar found in milk and other dairy foods.

 It may cause:

 |Copyright © Nucleus Medical Media, Inc.|